Take full advantage of low-cost and free advertising

-Catalog and telemarketing efforts can drive sales
+Catalog marketing efforts can drive sales

 There are other hazards of direct mail, beyond getting the right list and creating a sharp, concise, attractive print piece.
 You have to maintain a flawless 800-number service with customer-centered operators who are your first line of contact with your customers.
-Then you must make sure your delivery services are prompt, your warehouse well-stocked, your order pickers mistake-free, and your merchandise return policies correct.
+Then you must make sure your delivery services are prompt, your warehouse is well-stocked, your order pickers are mistake-free, and your merchandise return policies are correct.
 On top of that, you must have truly superlative inventory management.
 Initially, you may want to consider using a fulfillment house.
 These companies can take the calls, handle the customer credit process, and even ship the product if you wish.
 The fee is stiff but might just be worth it until you build a base.

 Trade shows and tie-ins offer specialized advertising opportunities

 Trade shows are essential to some types of wholesale and manufacturing businesses, as well as businesses that provide goods and services directly to other businesses.
 Display design, booth location and pre- as well as post-show mailings are carried to high degrees of sophistication (and expense).
-A small business person thinking of using this form of advertising would do well to contact the trade or professional association for his or her industry and also to pick up a copy of How to Participate Profitably in Trade Shows, by Robert Konikow, published by Dartnell.

-Keep higher-cost advertising alternatives in mind
+Keep other traditional advertising options in mind